Hermes (Greek stamp): The regular or consecutive Athens printings (May 1862 to 1867)

 Starting May 1862, the Greek printers stopped totally the usage of the hard printing method ("tirage à sec"), and used another one, (named the soft printing method or "au blanchet") much more easier to put in place.

 In order to increase the contrast between the dark and the light parts of the printing, a blanket was inserted below the sheet to be printed and the typographic plate.
-This method allowed to get much better overall results without however reaching the quality of the first Athens fine printings or obviously, the one of the Paris printings...
+This method allowed to get much better overall results without however reaching the quality of the first Athens fine printings or obviously, those of the Paris printings...
 This method was giving a strong "foulage" to the stamps, in particular at the shadow lines of the neck, with, very often, a relief ("foulage") visible on the back of the stamp.

 At the beginning of these printings (1862–1863), the shadow lines of the cheek are continued and straight before becoming ticker after...

 The "control numbers" are fine but lighter than on the first Athens printings.